Greco Mafia clan: First Mafia War

 The cousins Salvatore "Ciaschiteddu" Greco and Salvatore "The Engineer" Greco of the Ciaculli family were also protagonists in the First Mafia War between rival clans in Palermo in the early 1960s for the control of the profitable opportunities brought about by rapid urban growth and the illicit heroin trade to North America.
 The conflict was sparked by a quarrel over an underweight shipment of heroin and the murder of Calcedonio Di Pisa – an ally of the Grecos – in December 1962.
 The Grecos suspected the brothers Salvatore and Angelo La Barbera of the attack.

 The clash between the Grecos and the La Barberas involved an old and a new Mafia.
 According to Antimafia judge Cesare Terranova the Grecos "represented the traditional Mafia, the Mafia in trappings of respectability … and they are linked by a dense network of friendships, interests, and protections with the leading Mafiosi of the Palermo area.
 They occupy a position of preeminence in the sector of cigarette and drug smugglers.
 The La Barberas, in contrast, come out of obscurity and their power consists especially in their enterprising ways and their following – a determined band of professional killers."

-Early into the war, Salvatore La Barbera was murdered after being lured into a meeting by Cicchiteddu, and his body was made to disappear with the help of Gigino Pizzuto, capomandamento of Castronovo di Sicilia.
-However, the war continued unabated, because behind the scenes, the actual violence was being perpetrated by Michele Cavataio, Pietro Torretta and other families allied to them, who had deliberately framed the La Barberas in an effort to get them to infight with the Grecos, and then eliminate both factions to take control for themselves.
-1963 saw a series of car bomb attacks against the Grecos and their allies, culminating on June 30, 1963, when a car bomb meant to kill Salvatore Greco exploded near the Grecos' house in Ciaculli, killing seven police and military officers sent to defuse it after an anonymous phone call.
+On June 30, 1963 a car bomb exploded near Grecos' house in Ciaculli, killing seven police and military officers sent to defuse it after an anonymous phone call.
 The outrage over the Ciaculli Massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-mafia efforts by the state in post-war Italy.
 The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest many went abroad.
 Even the old Piddu Greco was arrested in October 1965, and send into internal banishment from Sicily in May 1966.

 The repression caused by the Ciaculli Massacre disarranged the Sicilian heroin trade to the United States.
 Mafiosi were banned, arrested and incarcerated.
-The Sicilian Mafia Commission was suspended and Mafia families themselves were temporarily dissolved.
-Control over the trade fell into the hands of a few fugitives: the Greco cousins, Pietro Davì, Tommaso Buscetta and Gaetano Badalamenti, while control of the organization back in Sicily was temporarily handed to Nino Sorci "U Riccu", Salvatore Greco's right-hand man.
+Control over the trade fell into the hands of a few fugitives: the Greco cousins, Pietro Davì, Tommaso Buscetta and Gaetano Badalamenti.